wp-plugins/simple-related-posts-slider/assets/README.txt

 == Installation ==

-1. Upload `simple-related-posts-slider.php` to the `/wp-content/plugins/` directory or through the Wordpress menu using Plugins -> Add New -> Upload
+1. Upload `simple-related-posts-slider.zip` to the `/wp-content/plugins/` directory or through the Wordpress menu using Plugins -> Add New -> Upload
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's all!
 (Optional) If you'd like to manually insert the plugin, go to Settings -> Simple Related Posts Slider, check the box, and save.
 Now you can insert the plugin wherever you want using the snippet `<?php srps();?>`.